 6. Check the Attic

 Check your ceiling and attic for signs of water damage or mold.
-Mold in your attic, generally is due to either an insulation or ventilation issue, if no roof leaking has occurred.
-If you see any staining or smell mildew, it is wise to call a professional and do not take care of it yourself.
+Mold in your attic is generally due to either an insulation or ventilation issue, if no roof leaking has occurred.
+If you see any staining or smell mildew, it is wise to call a professional and do not try to take care of it yourself.
 A professional can easily pinpoint the exact cause of the damage and make repairs quickly, before it gets worse.

 7. Check and Clean the Gutters

-Cleaning the gutters is something most of us aren’t prepared to do, so hiring a professional like Graves Bros., is the best option.
+Cleaning the gutters is something most of us aren't prepared to do, so hiring a professional like Graves Brothers is the best option.